alexkernphysiker/math_h/README.md

 	tests/*.cpp

-For compilation use "tests" option for cmake project.
+For compilation use "tests" option in cmake project.
 This requires GoogleTest framework installed into your system.
 You can look into these cpp files and use them as documentation for classes declared in the library